sei-relativity/react-film-lab/PART-4.md

 ### Task 1: Adding the API call

-API calls in React are handled using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) provided by modern browsers.
+We'll use the 3rd party [Axios API](https://www.npmjs.com/package/axios) to handle our API calls.

-You already have a function where you want the API call to go (`handleDetailsClick` - when a user clicks for details of a movie, you'll call the API to get those details), so your `fetch` task will work inside that function.
+You already have a function where you want the API call to go (`handleDetailsClick` - when a user clicks for details of a movie, you'll call the API to get those details), so your `axios` task will work inside that function.
 You've set up the rest of your app correctly.

 #### Step 1: Set up the API key